Map urban heat island factors

 Click a Census block group to view heat island factor and demographic data.

 5. Highlight the first line of the text.
-Click Normal and choose Heading 2.
+Click Paragraph and choose Heading 2.

 The first line of the title text set to Heading 2